kylenoland/MessageCI/README.md

-Message
+MessageCI
 =======

-Message is a CodeIgniter messaging library that gets out of your way.
+MessageCI is a CodeIgniter messaging library that gets out of your way.
 Use it to easily display success/error/info messages to your users.